-In the UK, the fashion focus shifted from Paris to London, with designer Mary Quant leading the “Swinging London” revolution and Vidal Sassoon transforming women’s hairdressing, taking the humble bob and reinventing it to suit the mood of the decade.
+In the UK, the fashion focus shifted from Paris to London, with designer Mary Quant leading the “Swinging London” revolution.
+Vidal Sassoon transformed women’s hairdressing, taking the humble bob and reinventing it to suit the mood of the decade.

 Influences on Hair Fashions

 The impeccably groomed American First Lady Jackie Kennedy (later Onassis) influenced a whole generation with her elegant outfits, bouffant do and pillbox hats.
 Elements of the “Jackie O” style are still admired and imitated today.

 Since the dawn of film, movie stars have been influential on fashion trends.
 During the 1960s, New Wave cinema and Italian films in particular influenced popular culture and catapulted Brigitte Bardot, arguably the ultimate ’60s siren, to international stardom.

 Other iconic actresses of the era include Julie Christie, Catherine Deneuve, Audrey Hepburn, Sophia Loren, Elizabeth Taylor and Jane Birkin – all with their own style and signature look.

 Hairdressers have always developed new hairstyles and influenced hair fashions.

 The new decade welcomed the voluminous beehive, created by a Chicago-based hairdresser, followed by the advent of sharp, short crops by Vidal Sassoon, the hairdressing star of the ’60s.

 Sassoon created iconic styles and popularised short hair with geometric and asymmetrical cuts that revolutionised women’s hairstyling.